50M+ scored sessions

 I'm a student

-Academic performance correlates with working memory span and processing speed.
-Number Memory and Sequence Memory measure your raw working memory capacity.
+Academic performance correlates with working memory span and fluid intelligence.
+N-Back and Digit Span measure raw WM capacity; Raven's Matrices measures reasoning ability.

 I write or type a lot